 Use the Help system when you want overview information, selective procedures for day-to-day processing, or detailed information and entry samples for a specific field.
-For more information, See How to Use the Help System on page 43.
+For more information, See Using the Help System on page 25.

 Installation and System Administrator's Guide